A Lactation Consultant’s Perspective on Placentophagy

 Lastly, my concerns about this fad of placenta encapsulation becoming the ‘new normal’ for postpartum care are not just for the implications to the moms and babies.
 My concern is also for the future and legacy of ancient wisdom in women’s health care.
 Midwifery is based on a long history of trusting a woman’s body and a tradition of providing safe, natural, and effective care.
 Aside from a brief exploration in the US in the 1970s of consuming whole cooked placenta, extensive research into world cultures shows us that it has clearly not historically been a part of standard midwifery practice to give women their placenta to eat.
 The covert social marketing that certain entrepreneurs have developed has in essence hijacked the knowledge and role of midwives and integrated a new practice into women’s health care.
 I see a similar disservice being done to Traditional Chinese Medicine (TCM).
 TCM is a highly complex system of medicine that has developed over thousands of years.
 Placenta encapsulation “specialists” are being trained online by business people, and after only watching a two-hour training video are told they will have “acquired experience in Traditional Chinese Medicine and placenta encapsulation.”
 Consequently, they are prescribing placenta pills under the name of TCM.
 Is there information included in the training that placenta consumption is actually in opposition to the medicinal properties indicated for postpartum women in TCM and that its use for postpartum care is actually not found in any of the traditional Chinese medicine texts?
 Will we allow a two-thousand-year-old system of medicine to get derailed this easily?
 There is much at stake in this new era of social media and cottage industries.
 Unfortunately, women’s bodies are the playing field.

-I have made a handout that I provide pregnant women with so they can research this topic by consulting more credible sources and at a more critical level than merely “googling” it or relying on the advertising of the placenta business marketing and websites, in order to make an informed decision on whether or not to ingest their placenta.
-The handout is attached here.
+I have made a handout that I provide pregnant women with so they can research this topic by consulting more credible sources and at a more critical level than merely “googling” it or relying on the advertising of the placenta business marketing and websites, in order to make an informed decision on whether or not to ingest their placenta (see below).
 Please take a look, and feel free to pass it along.

 Update by Sarah: In my hundreds of interviews I have done with women on this topic, the need to honor the placenta definitely became clear to me.
 I buried my baby's placenta and it was a wonderful tribute with deep meaning to me.
 It is an inherent need in every culture and a missing piece in our modern one.
 The encapsulation does meet that need in a way, I have realized.
 I actually have another handout I made about a year ago that I give to all pregnant women that lists burial customs from every culture, and the meaning behind them.
 My patients LOVE that handout, and get excited about the idea of creating their own meaningful burial ceremony with their placenta.
 That has been a way I can keep the conversation positive and support them in meeting their need to honor their placenta, while offering an alternative to encapsulation.
 That felt like to much to cover for the scope of this article, so I appreciate the artwork holding that part in the discussion in the current blog.